Central Chile: Topography

 The topography of central Chile includes a coastal range of mountains running parallel to the Andes.
 Lying between the two mountain ranges is the so-called Central Valley, which contains some of the richest agricultural land in the country, especially in its northern portion.
 The area just north and south of Santiago is a large producer of fruits, including the grapes from which the best Chilean wines are made.
 Exports of fresh fruit began to rise dramatically in the mid-1970s because Chilean growers had the advantage of being able to reach markets in the Northern Hemisphere during that part of the world's winter.
 Most of these exports, such as grapes, apples, and peaches, go by refrigerator ships, but some, such as berries, go by air freight.

 The southern portion of central Chile contains a mixture of some excellent agricultural lands, many of which were covered originally with old-growth forests.
 They were cleared for agriculture but were soon exhausted of their organic matter and left to erode.
 Large tracts of this worn-out land, many of them on hilly terrain, have been reforested for the lumber, especially for the cellulose and paper industries.
 New investments during the 1980s in these industries transformed the rural economy of the region.
 The pre-Andean highlands and some of the taller and more massive mountains in the coastal range (principally the Cordillera de Nahuelbuta) still contain large tracts of old-growth forests of remarkable beauty, some of which have been set aside as national parks.
 Between the coastal mountains and the ocean, many areas of central Chile contain stretches of land that are lower than the Central Valley and are generally quite flat.
 The longest beaches can be found in such sections.

 Demography and economy

-The following regions are traditionally considered as being part of Chile's central Valley:
+From north to south; the following regions are traditionally considered as being part of Chile's central Valley: